each

 each, keyword

 The each keyword offers an iteration mechanism against an observation table.
 Iterations are not ordered.
+The table named after each is always the iteration table.

 table Obs = with